-The CPS was contacted and the team of dispatchers were able to gather necessary information to be able to deploy the required resources for this incident, all while maintaining incoming calls for service for police and fire.
+The CPS was contacted and the team of dispatchers were able to gather necessary information to be able to deploy the required resources for this incident, all while maintaining incoming calls

-Officers from Community Patrol

-Division responded to the area immediately along with the assistance of officers from the Criminal Investigation Division (CID), Street Crime Unit (SCU), Traffic and Youth Services.
+Officers from Community Patrol Division responded to the area immediately along with the assistance of officers from the Criminal Investigation Division (CID), Street Crime Unit (SCU), Traffic and Youth Services.
 All circulating the area, gathering information and intelligence and passing the information accordingly.